• Skip to primary navigation

 Then air fry the turkey breast as directed.
 When done, you will see a combination of juices and fat in the bottom of the pot.
 You can strain the juices if you don't want little bits from the turkey in your gravy.

-Remove the rack with the turkey breast and make the gravy by turning on the sear/sauté on medium and sifting in 1 Tbsp of flour at a time and stirring until you have a loose paste and there isn't anymore fat left to absorb the flour.
+Remove the rack with the turkey breast and make the gravy by turning on the sear/sauté on medium and sifting in 1 tablespoon of flour at a time and stirring until you have a loose paste and there isn't anymore fat left to absorb the flour.

 Turn the heat down to low and slowly add in ½ cup of chicken stock/broth (or turkey stock if you have some) and stir.
 Continue adding in more stock or broth until your gravy reaches your desired consistency.
 I used about 1½ cups of broth.